 If you click on a point on the map, an InfoWindow opens at the point, the table scrolls down to the corresponding record, and the record ID is highlighted.
 If you click on a record ID in the table, an InfoWindow opens at the corresponding map point, and a short menu opens up under the record ID.

-If you are part of a Weed Manager organization, additional column sets are available, one for each of the data collection forms that your organization uses.
+If you are part of a Weed Manager group, additional column sets are available, one for each of the data collection forms that your group uses.

 Once you have used

 To bring back a previously saved column set, open